terraform-google-modules/terraform-google-scheduled-function/submodules/project_cleanup/function_source/README.md

 - **Age:** Only projects older than the configured age, in hours, will be marked for deletion.
 - **Key-Value Pair:** Only projects whose labels contain the provided key-value pair will be marked for deletion.

+Both of these criteria must be met for a project to be deleted.

 ## Environment Configuration

 The following environment variables may be specified to configure the cleanup utility: